KeisukeYamazaki/mcp-servers/gsheet/README.md

   - Enable the Google Drive API and Google Sheets API
   - Create OAuth credentials and download the credentials JSON file
   - Place the credentials file in the project directory as `credentials.json`
-  - Alternatively, you can use a service account by placing a `service_account.json` file in the project directory

 ## Usage